What is Welcome Week?

-Specific mandatory events will be noted as “IMPORTANT”.
+For Fall Welcome Week, Specific mandatory events will be noted as “IMPORTANT”.
 Some examples of these events include Academic Toolkits, Diversity, Inclusion, and Equity at UMBC, and Convocation.
 Attending all Welcome Week events is a great way to meet new and current students at UMBC.
 Consider looking at the schedule and seeing what events interest you.

 If I can’t make a mandatory event, who should I tell?